-This tab shows the calculated initial bottom preparation and capital investment cost that has been incurred by the business (cell F4).
-It also shows which year harvest will begin (cell C5).
+F3).
+It also shows which year harvest will begin (cell C4).
 There is a basic 10 year cash flow analysis showing total income, expenses incurred, and your cash balance before taxes.
 The spreadsheet also estimates your 10 year internal rate of return (ROR) for the operation (cell D20).
 This number is used to compare the profitability of different investments.
 For example, if you are deciding which of several business opportunities to invest in, you would generate this type of information to compare potential profitability of each in reaching your decision.
 Of course, this can also be used to simply project the profitability of this single enterprise if you are trying to determine whether it would be worth your effort to engage in oyster aquaculture.

 A graph is provided that tracks yearly cash balance in your operation.
 The calculation is based upon data you provided in the spreadsheet.
 As you can see in the example, your business will operate with a decreasing cash balance until harvests begin.
 This is normal for an enterprise where it takes several years for the crop to grow and reach market.
 This shows approximately how long it will take for you to recoup your initial investment and for the business to become self-sustaining.
-In this instance, you have a crop takes several years to get to market size and quality therefore more money will be spent than returned through sales.
+In this instance, you have a crop which takes several years to get to market size and quality, therefore more money will be spent than returned through sales.
 Once returns begin and the animals exceed the break-even costs shown previously, profit begins to accrue.
 Typically crops like oysters are into the fourth or fifth production year before profit is realized.
 The ROR is used to compare a variety of investments to determine where it would be most profitable to place your money.